short-d/short/README.md

 1. Replace the value of `GOOGLE_CLIENT_ID` in `backend/.env` file with `Your Client ID`.
 1. Replace the value of `GOOGLE_CLIENT_SECRET` in `backend/.env` file with `Your Client Secret`.

+#### Facebook
+You can find the detailed instructions on setting up Facebook sign in [here](doc/sso/FACEBOOK.md) in case you are interested in.

+#### Github
+You can find the detailed instructions on setting up Github sign in [here](doc/sso/GITHUB.md) in case you are interested in.

 ### Backend